TiCaLiBrO/Trillidium/README.md

     do some code
 ...

+The Ternary Operator
+Trillia has a very simple ternary operator. if a then b else c
+That's it, and it's no different in syntax than regular if else statements.
+You can use the unless keyword too.

 5.2 Reactive Branch Control Structures
 Trillia has signals.
 The when keyword allows you to set a condition that when True, jumps code execution to the when block's subordinate code. day = [`Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`, `Saturday`, `Sunday`]